 Blue tongue skinks are native to Australia, New Guinea and islands of Indonesia.
 The majority of species found in the pet hobby are the New Guinea and Indonesian species Tiliqua gigas, and the Australian species Tiliqua scincoides.
 Their habitat ranges from open woodlands, at the margins of forest and fields, and semi-desert habitats.
 These lizards spend most of their day foraging for food and basking under the sun light.
 They will also spend time burrowed under leaf litter and debris.

 Housing must be sealed and escape proof.
 Hatchling blue tongue skinks can be housed in a 20L Zilla Critter Cage, while adults require a minimum of a 40BR Zilla Critter Cage.
+Also check out the same sized Zilla Front Opening Terrariums.
 While blue tongue skinks can get up to 24”, they are terrestrial and don’t need a tall tank.
-Provide blue tongued skinks with substrates that enable burrowing such as Zilla Lizard Litter or Zilla Bark Blend.
-Decorate the tank with a hide box and artificial foliage, driftwood, rocks, or logs for ample basking and hiding opportunities, and don’t forget a bowl or dish of fresh water.
+Provide blue tongued skinks with substrates that enable burrowing such as Zilla Snake and Lizard Litter or Zilla Bark Blend.
+Decorate the terrarium with a Zilla Rock Lair for a secure hide, artificial foliage, logs and branches for basking and hiding, and a Zilla Terraced Dish for fresh water.
 These lizards shouldn’t be kept together, as they can fight and be territorial.

 Temperature and Lighting